Why The Final Step?

 When considering a name I thought about the companies I liked and the sort of company I wanted to be.
 I am not a fan of brands that exploit status-based pricing.
 But I have always been prepared to pay more for excellent customer service, and I really admire those who figure out smart ways to add value.
 So that was my starting vision for my company: one that takes your needs into account and figures out ways to exceed your expectations.

-I want clients to feel they have found a level of service that is difficult to surpass; that they have taken “the final step” in terms of finding the best-value IT support that is available.
+I want clients to feel they have found a level of service that is difficult to surpass; that they have taken “the final step” in terms of finding the best-value IT support in London.
 And that we continue to improve so that they have good reason to stay with us.
 So even before I had heard of Simon Sinek, I had the start of a purpose for why I wanted TFS to exist.
 I wanted us to belong in that group of companies that over a long time add value, keep earning your trust and build lifelong relationships.

 So one of the stats I value the most is that we still have clients from our first year of trading in Garden Studios.
 We get things wrong.
 But that stat indicates to me that we get enough right.